 Pad Thai with Shrimp and Tofu

-Pad Thai is an iconic Thai Noodle dish that has flavors of sweet, sour, and saltiness.
-I show how to easily make your own sauce to create this dish at home.
+Pad Thai is an iconic Thai Noodle dish with sweet, sour, and salty flavors.
+I show how to make your own sauce easily to create this dish at home.

 Usually when someone is trying Thai food for the first time, they order Pad Thai.
 It’s a safe choice, you really can’t go wrong with stir-fried rice noodles.
 Pad Thai has a popular trifecta of flavors, sweet, salty, and a little sour from the tamarind (which is a key ingredient in the sauce).